xeol-io/xeol/README.md

 brew tap noqcks/xeol
 brew install xeol
 ```

+### GitHub Actions

+If you're using GitHub Actions, you can simply use the [Xeol GitHub action](https://github.com/marketplace/actions/xeol-end-of-life-eol-scan) to run EOL scans on your code or container images during your CI workflows.

 ## Getting started

 [Install the binary](#installation), and make sure that `xeol` is available in your path.
 To scan for EOL packages in an image: